morgangonz/design/README.md

-# design
+# Design

-This is a showcase of my previous Desing work for UNF undergraduate as an advertising major and the internships I completed while atending university.
-Both #igniteMediaJax and CATA: Consumers against Toxic Apparel.
+This is a showcase of my previous design work for UNF undergraduate as an advertising major and the two internships I completed while atending university, #igniteMediaJax and CATA: Consumers against Toxic Apparel.

 I have also included an AppRiver folder to display some of the social media posts and online marketing creatives I did.